peterhanania/ecoplug.xyz/README.md

 # ecoplug.xyz
-An ideal site that helps others assist their products that benefit the environment.
+An ideal site that helps others promote their products that benefit the environment.